-Join Diana Weynand for an in-depth discussion in this video Exploring different types of storytellers, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Exploring different types of storytellers, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - There are so many ways you can tell a good story.
 When you've shot audio, video, and perhaps stills, you don't have to limit yourself to a single approach.
 To appreciate your options let's review different types of stories from the storyteller's point of view.
 You may find yourself drawn to more than one storyteller category, and that's a good thing.
 For example, in the timeline we have clips that put together represent a small documentary.
 Well, a documentarian's job is to observe and capture something of interest: A person, place, or thing.

 Let's take a look and see if they did a good job: (chatter) (insects chirping) (men laughing) (stems snapping) (bean hitting tin container) (beans sizzling) (beans rustling) - So far, we've seen what seems to be a tiny coffee tree, coffee beans growing, maturing, people picking them, hulling, and then roasting the beans.

 Let's see if the story continues on track to where we think it may go. (beans rustling) (man speaking in foreign language) (scraping) (people speaking in a foreign language) (sifting) - I wanted more sugar-- - Yeah. - The documentarian didn't disappoint.
 In a few short clips, in just under 30 seconds, the documentarian created a story about coffee without anyone speaking to the camera, with no narration, nothing but the camera pointed to action and then combining clips in a particular order, the documentarian told us a story because they had a beginning, a middle, and an end.